- BR Premium

 Distance from the back of home plate to the outfield fence is a local league option, but the following distances are recommended, Major Division and below is 200 feet.
 Intermediate (50/70) Baseball is 200 feet while Junior and Senior League Divisions is 300 feet.

-Less regulations would mean not having to use portable mounds, that are not realistic and sometimes dangerous to throw off of.
-Just like hitters, youth pitchers wouldn’t have to worry about changing distances at different fields and leagues.
-Having 11-14 year old kids play on 50/70 fields would not only be an easier and safer transition to the bigger field, the quality of performance is higher.
+Fewer regulations would mean not having to use portable mounds, that are not realistic and sometimes dangerous to throw off of.
+Just like hitters, youth pitchers wouldn't have to worry about changing distances at different fields and leagues.
+Having 11 tp14-year-old kids play on 50/70 fields would not only be an easier and safer transition to the bigger field, but the quality of performance is also higher.
 It fits the age group perfectly and makes for better baseball.

-The videos below are a before and after of 12 year old Nathan Galloway.
-It is easy to see the difference between the two clips.
+The videos below are a before and after of 12-year-old Nathan G. It is easy to see the difference between the two clips.
 Notice in the second video, the similarity in his delivery at both distances.
 He creates momentum toward the target with his lower half, relaxed arms, and uses core strength to stay connected to the ground through a strong finish.
 Nathan has been in the Baseball Rebellion pitching program for 2 years and has worked extremely hard to get his mechanics where they are now.
-His transition to 60’6″ has been smooth, moving into longer warm up throws and strengthening the follow through has enhanced all of his pitches.
+His transition to 60'6" has been smooth, moving into longer warm-up throws and strengthening the follow through has enhanced all of his pitches.

 I hope this article helped answer some of the questions you have on your son's transition to a bigger field, as well as inform you on the work needed to make that jump.
 Thank you for reading, if you have any question please don't hesitate to ask.